whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/using-the-occ-command-owncloud-documentation.md

 author:
 ---

-# Using the occ Command :: ownCloud Documentation
+# Using the Occ Command :: ownCloud Documentation

 > ## Excerpt
 > Using the occ Command

 ---

-# Using the occ Command
+# Using the Occ Command

 ownCloud’s `occ` command (ownCloud console) is ownCloud’s command-line interface.
 You can perform many common server operations with `occ`, such as installing and upgrading ownCloud, managing users and groups, encryption, passwords, app settings, and more.